HHV-6 & Cognitive Dysfunction

 HHV-6 reactivation is the most common cause of mental confusion among post-transplant patients (Zerr 2011).
-HHV-6 limbic encephalitis occurs in 1-4% of all transplant patients, resulting in intermittent confusion, poor coordination, flat affect and somnolence.
+HHV-6 limbic encephalitis, which occurs in approximately 1-4% of all transplant patients, often results in intermittent confusion, poor coordination, flat affect and somnolence.
+In fact, one of the key clinical benchmarks of Chimerix’s phase three “SUPPRESS” trial of Brincidofovir (CMX001) will focus on daily assessment of mental status in conjunction with HHV-6 levels to determine the drug’s effectiveness at controlling HHV-6 reactivation, thus hopefully limiting the subsequent cognitive decline described by Zerr et al.

 A clinical association between the medial temporal lobes and dysfunction of memory formation was first documented in 1957 (Scoville & Milner).
 Since then, dozens of studies have supported the concept that the medial temporal lobes, specifically the hippocampus and surrounding structures, are intrinsically important to the processing of declarative functions such as conscious memory–which is responsible for remembering specific facts and events.
 Additionally, MR imaging following seizure episodes in several patients have demonstrated cerebral volume loss disproportionately prominent in the temporal lobes; these patients also displayed lesions in the hippocampus and temporal lobes (Visser 2005, Van der Flier 2005).
 This data suggests that HHV-6 infection may play a role in amnesia through its pathogenesis in encephalitis.